tmastny/website2/content/projects/napkin-math/p4/_index.md

 * 64 bytes / 10 us = 6.4 MB/s
 * 6.4 * 10^6 bytes/s / 64 bytes/request = 10^5 requests/s

-That's only 10x off from the 640 KB/s we're getting.
+That's 10x off from the 640 KB/s we're getting.

 ## Solution

+TCP echo benchmark is our speed-of-light comparison for networking: this is the theoretical best case.

+That's why it's a useful comparison for the application code, in this case `GET` and `SET` in the key-value store.
+In our case, networking should be the bottleneck, because the application code is so fast.

+But what's we are really seeing is that we are 10x off from the theoretical maximum: we should be able to serve more requests.

 How Redis 6 works:
 * Threaded I/O does not manage 1 connection per thread